core-wg/comi/draft-ietf-core-comi.md

 The following list of common CoAP errors should be implemented by CORECONF servers.
 This list is not exhaustive, other errors defined by CoAP and associated RFCs may be applicable.

-* Error 4.01 (Unauthorized) is returned by the CORECONF server when the CORECONF client is not authorized to perform the requested action on the targeted resource (i.e. data node, datastore, rpc, action or event stream).
+* Error 4.01 (Unauthorized) is returned by the CORECONF server when the CORECONF client is not authorized to perform the requested action on the targeted resource (i.e., data node, datastore, rpc, action or event stream).

 * Error 4.02 (Bad Option) is returned by the CORECONF server when one or more CoAP options are unknown or malformed.

-* Error 4.04 (Not Found) is returned by the CORECONF server when the CORECONF client is requesting a non-instantiated resource (i.e. data node, datastore, rpc, action or event stream).
+* Error 4.04 (Not Found) is returned by the CORECONF server when the CORECONF client is requesting a non-instantiated resource (i.e., data node, datastore, rpc, action or event stream).

-* Error 4.05 (Method Not Allowed) is returned by the CORECONF server when the CORECONF client is requesting a method not supported on the targeted resource. (e.g. GET on an rpc, PUT or POST on a data node with "config" set to false).
+* Error 4.05 (Method Not Allowed) is returned by the CORECONF server when the CORECONF client is requesting a method not supported on the targeted resource. (e.g., GET on an rpc, PUT or POST on a data node with "config" set to false).

 * Error 4.08 (Request Entity Incomplete) is returned by the CORECONF server if one or multiple blocks of a block transfer request is missing, see {{RFC7959}} for more details.